FomTarro/VTS-Sharp/README.md

 You can find a video tutorial that demonstrates [how to get started in under 90 seconds here](https://www.youtube.com/watch?v=lUGeMEVzjAU).

-Because this library simply acts as an client interface for the official API, please check out the official API's readme for in-depth explanations about the API functionality.
+Because this library simply acts as an client interface for the official API, please check out the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio) for in-depth explanations about the API functionality.

 ## Design Pattern and Considerations